smart-edge-open/specs/doc/core-network/openness_ngc.md

 ### Core Network Configuration Agent

 Core Network Configuration Agent (CNCA) is a micro service that provides an interface for end users of OpenNESS controller to interact with 5G Core network solution.
-CNCA provides a web based UI and CLI (kube-ctl plugin) interface to interact with the AF and OAM services.
+CNCA provides a CLI (kube-ctl plugin) interface to interact with the AF and OAM services.

 ### Security between OpenNess 5GC micro-services